List of tallest buildings in Montreal

-Montreal's skyline is the largest in Quebec and one of the largest in Canada, with 71 buildings in the city that reach a height greater than 100 m, 16 of which are taller than 150 m as of 2025.
+Montreal's skyline is the largest in Quebec and one of the largest in Canada, with 73 buildings in the city that reach a height greater than 100 m, 18 of which are taller than 150 m as of 2026.
 Montreal has the largest skyline and the tallest buildings in Canada east of Toronto, the only city in Canada with a greater population.
-Since 1992, municipal regulations have limited the height of any new buildings from exceeding the height of Mount Royal, which rises 232.5 m above mean sea level, nor being taller than approximately 200 m.
+Since 1992, municipal regulations have limited the height of any new buildings from exceeding the altitude of Mount Royal, which rises 232.5 m above mean sea level, combined with a maximum roof height of 200 m from ground level.
+The maximum roof height has since been removed from the latest 2050 Land Use and Mobility Plan adopted in 2025 while the restriction on not surpassing the Mont Royal remains.

 The history of skyscrapers in Montreal began with the completion of the eight-storey New York Life Insurance Building in 1889.
 Following an early modest boom from the late 1920s to the early 1930s, Montreal's skyline was left unchanged until the early 1960s, when the construction of high-rises picked up again.

 This second, larger boom, which lasted until the early 1990s, was dominated by commercial office towers, such as Tour de la Bourse, which was the tallest building in Canada from 1964 to 1969.
 While not a habitable building, the Montreal Tower is a notable landmark in the city.
 Part of the city's Olympic Stadium, it was planned to be built in time for the city's 1976 Summer Olympics, but ultimately opened in 1987.
 It is the tallest inclined structure in the world at 165 m.
-Montreal's tallest building, 1250 René-Lévesque, and its second tallest, 1000 de La Gauchetière, were both built in 1992, marking the end of the boom.
+The boom ended with the current two tallest buildings, 1000 de La Gauchetière and 1250 René-Lévesque, both of which inaugurated in 1992.